raspberrypilearning/stress-ball/en/step_2.md

 ![name](images/balls-name-annotated.png)

-Tip: Give your projects helpful names so that you can easily find them when you have lots of projects.
+**Tip:** Give your projects helpful names so that you can easily find them when you have lots of projects.

 Next, click on File, and then on Save now to save your project.

-If you are not online or you do not have a Scratch account, you can click on **Save to your computer** to save a copy of your project.

 ![screenshot](images/balls-save.png)